nemequ/wav/README.md

 addition, but that's not our place; neither API is an abstraction layer, they are an interface to the WASM SIMD functionality that actually exists.

+Both APIs also offer exactly the same performance.
+Every function in WAV is tested to make sure it outputs the expected WebAssembly instruction(s), which are the same ones `wasm_simd128.h` outputs.

 So, what makes WAV so different?